darko-mesaros/grimoire-mcp/README.md

 The server will fail to start if this variable is not set or if the directory doesn't exist.

 ### Pattern File Format

+The LLM will create patterns on your behalf, but you are more than welcome to store them yourself as well.

 Patterns are stored as markdown files with YAML frontmatter: